-It’s being given to people aged 80 and over, people who live or work in care homes, health and social care workers at high risk.
+It’s being given to people aged 70 and over, people who live or work in care homes, people who are housebound, health and social care workers and those who are clinically extremely vulnerable.

 - Wyre and Fylde Rural Extended Network (Over Wyre Medical Centre, Garstang Medical Practice, Great Eccleston Health Centre, Ash Tree House Surgery, Kirkham Health Centre)

 - Wyre Integrated Network (Beechwood Surgery, Lockwood Avenue Surgery, Queensway Medical Centre, The Village Practice)

 - Blackpool Central West network (Adelaide Street Surgery, Elizabeth Street Surgery, South King Street Medical, St Paul’s Medical Centre)

 - Blackpool South network (Abbey Dale Medical Centre, Arnold Medical Centre, Highfield Surgery, Stonyhill Medical Practice)